-After a near getaway from the cops, John B and the group find a gun and large wad of cash in the motel room.
-JJ takes the gun and the bad decisions don't stop there.
+John B and the group find a gun and a large wad of cash in the motel room.
+JJ takes the gun, and the bad decisions don't stop there.
 John B steals scuba equipment from his boss, Ward Cameron — which he later gets fired for — so they can survey the shipwreck.
 There, he finds a compass that used to belong to his father!
 (Cue the scary music.)
 Inside, the word "Redfield" is engraved.

 Is John B's Dad Alive?

-Concerning the whereabouts of John B's dad, well . . . he's dead and has been for the past nine months.
+Concerning the whereabouts of John B's dad, well . . . he's dead and has been for the past nine months — or so it seems.
 Here's what really happened.
 Big John found the Royal Merchant and the gold.
 The only problem was that Ward wrote him a check to help offset the cost of this expedition and he wasn't too happy with his side of the cut.
 In a fight on the boat, John B's dad fell and in the process badly cut his head on a sharp edge.
 Out of panic from the gushing blood, Ward dragged Big John's body overboard.

 Ward was freaking out and confided in his buddy Scooter about everything, including the Royal Merchant.
 On the day of Hurricane Agatha, Ward advised (more of a command, really) Scooter to scope out the sea one more time before the storm messed up the geography of the OBX.
 Scooter investigated a tiny island off the coast but what he discovered was no pot of gold: a makeshift shelter, a compass, and body remains.
 Big John wasn't dead when he was dumped overboard.
 He spent his final moments carving out a clue for his son in the compass, which Scooter took.
 On his journey home, Hurricane Agatha overrode the situation and Scooter ended up much like Big John, washed up and seemingly dead.